Best Things To Do In Rome At Christmas

 Although temperatures in Rome rarely get cold enough to see snow at Christmas, there are ice rinks all over the city where you can enjoy a traditional way to spend the afternoon.

 The ice rink I found most beautiful was at Castel Sant'Angelo, the mausoleum of Emperor Hadrian's family, now a museum.
 You will have it in the background while ice skating.
-If you also want to visit the Castle itself inside (which I recommend 100%) I leave you here the information on Rome Castel Sant'Angelo Tickets: how to buy, prices and schedules.
+If you also want to visit the Castle itself inside (which I recommend 100%) I leave you here the information on Castel Sant'Angelo in Rome Tickets and Tours.

 Another option is the skating rink of the Auditorium Parco della Musica, installed outside this music center in the city, or the Christmas market in Piazzale Ankara, where you can take the opportunity to skate after an afternoon of shopping.